 Magner: This is very worrisome as news agencies continue tightening their belts while reinventing themselves for the digital world.
 Fewer organizations have budgets for investigative journalism, which tends to be long on reporting and shorter on actual stories.
 Yet deeper coverage can have far more impact – consider the New York Times expose of GM’s safety flaws and the Washington Post’s disturbing reports on shabby treatment of our veterans.

 There are bright spots that bode well for the future – programs like VICE on HBO, for example – but if the trend toward superficial reporting grows at the expense of in-depth stories, the outlook for a strong Fourth Estate is bleak.

-Anaika Miller is currently an intern with the Project On Government Oversight.
+At the time of publication Anaika Miller was an intern with the Project On Government Oversight.

 Topics: Public Health and Science

 Authors: Anaika Miller

 - March 31, 2014